Internships at the Student Press Law Center

 Additionally, interns join in issue-oriented seminars organized by the SPLC and the Reporters Committee for Freedom of the Press.
 In recent semesters, we've toured The New York Times Washington bureau, heard arguments at the Supreme Court, and met with The Washington Post's legal staff.

-We offer at least two full-time internships per semester, paying a living expense stipend of $4,000 for the 15-week term.
+We offer at least two full-time internships per semester, paying a living expense stipend of $3,500 (summer) and $4,000 (spring and fall semesters).
 Many interns arrange to receive academic credit from their college or university with the support of the SPLC.
 The spring 2014 internship term runs from mid-January through May.
 (Precise start and end dates can be adjusted to accommodate minor scheduling conflicts.)

 To apply for an internship, send a cover letter describing your interest in and qualifications for working with the Student Press Law Center along with a resume, samples of your news writing and the names and telephone numbers of two professional or academic references.
 If you are applying for an outreach-social media internship, please include relevant work samples.